akasharidas/akasharidas.github.io/_pages/projects.md

           <source src="{{site.baseurl}}/assets/vid/to_the_moon.mp4" type="video/mp4">
         </video>
       </center>
-      <figcaption>Psychedelic visuals synchronized with music, made by making audio-driven pertubations to the latent space of a pretrained StyleGAN</figcaption>
+      <figcaption>Psychedelic visuals synchronized with music, made by adding audio-driven pertubations in the latent space of a pretrained StyleGAN</figcaption>
     </figure>
 </div>
 </div>